Home

 Nature-based solutions: a profitable investment still underutilized

 Yet the numbers make a compelling case for these projects.
-The study reveals that 83 analyzed solutions, covering 1,588 hectares, generated ecosystem services valued at €639 million—far exceeding the €225 million invested.
-The ratio speaks for itself: €2.80 in benefits for every euro spent.
+The study reveals that the 83 analysed solutions, covering 1,588 hectares in the Alps, generated ecosystem services valued at €639 million—far exceeding the €225 million invested, by a factor of 2.8.

 Flood protection: the economic driver

-The Bolzano example: when nature protects the city
+The Bolzano example: when nature protects the citypexels-bluemix-28275708.jpg

-The benefits, estimated at approximately €6 million, far exceed the project's total cost of €1.8 million—enough to convince private investors that nature-based solutions are much more than an ecological gamble.
+The benefits, estimated at approximately €6 million, exceed the project's total cost of €1.8 million—enough to convince private investors that nature-based solutions are much more than an ecological gamble.